 6. Do you have to quarantine to go to Bali?

-No, quarantine is no longer required for fully vaccinated travellers (two doses or a booster) travelling into Indonesia.
+No – quarantine is no longer required for all fully vaccinated travellers (two doses or a booster) travelling into Indonesia.
 Once you pass immigration at the airport, you are free to travel around Bali and the entire country.

 7. So what is the exact list of requirements to travel to Bali?

-A valid visa (either the B211 Tourism Visa or the Visa On Arrival), proof of complete vaccination, and proof of travel insurance with Covid coverage of at least USD$25,000 (for tourists).
+A valid visa (either the B211 Tourism Visa or the Visa On Arrival), proof of complete vaccination, and an onward ticket out of Indonesia within your visa validity.
 Here’s our complete pre-flight checklist.

 8. Which countries are banned from entering Indonesia?

-Currently there are no bans on international arrivals – all nationalities may enter Indonesia with the correct visa.
+Currently there are no bans on international arrivals – all nationalities may enter Indonesia if holding the correct visa.

 9. Is Bali a safe place to be during the pandemic?